 - Autoplay the videos or not.

-- And if the videos will be repeated or not.
+- If the videos will be repeated or not.

-- Add a transformation string to add to all your videos.
+- add a transformation string to all of your video URLs.

-For both videos and images, the best practice for the transformation string is to ensure this transformation string won’t edit the content of the media too significantly and therefore would not need to be overwritten.
-An example would be to add a watermark to all your media assets
+For both images and videos, the best practice for the transformation string is to ensure this transformation string won’t edit the content of the media too significantly and therefore would not need to be overwritten.
+An example would be to add a watermark to all your media assets, as opposed to cropping all assets with varying results.

 Taxonomy-level transformations

-For both videos and images, you can add a transformation string that will be applied to all the assets on a page or a post where a category or a tag is added.
+For both images and videos, you can add a transformation string that will be applied to all the assets on a page, or a post where a category or a tag is added.

 Individual-level transformations

-There are now 2 options to add an individual transformation.
+There are now two options to add an individual-level transformation.

-- In your WordPress Media Library, you should see a new column named Transformations where you should see the Add Transformations link or a transformation if you imported and transform an image using the 2nd option:
+- In your WordPress Media Library, there is a new column named Transformations where you should see the Add Transformations link, or a transformation if you imported and transformed an image using the 2nd option:

 In your WordPress menu, under the Cloudinary plugin, you can access the Transformations Settings by clicking on the Media Settings section then the Media Display tab in order to enable responsive breakpoints.